RSS-Reborn/RSS-Reborn/README.md

 RSS: Unborn intends to represent the bleeding edge of Kerbal Space Program, with never before seen terrain detail and support for blackrack's latest Volumetric Cloud developments and Parallax scatters.

-NOTE: this fork was made for comedic purposes, and is licensed under CC-BY-NC-SA 4.0, ballisticfox have mercy dont sue me!
+IMPORTANT LEGAL DISCLAIMER: this fork was made for comedic purposes, and is licensed under CC-BY-NC-SA 4.0, ballisticfox have mercy dont sue me!
 - developed by ballisticfox, with frequent contributions from Charon_S, VaNnadin and Techo.

 - real rss reborn: https://github.com/RSS-Reborn/RSS-Reborn